rafael-g-depaulo/obsidian-vault/RPG/R20/Origins.md

 **Intimidating**. +2 to intimidation.

 ### Dropout
-You went out and got yourself a propper education in a fancy shmancy school!
+You went out and got yourself a proper education in a fancy shmancy school!
 Well... you tried, at least.

 **Atributes**: +1 to 3 attributes except Intelligence.
 **Skills**: +2 to Intelligence based skill checks to recall information (some things stuck.
 Not many, but some).

+%% Ideas
+cum
+%%